drupalprojects/storm/README.txt

 --Storm Invoice--
 Within Storm Invoice, you can create invoices between yourself and clients.
 A printer friendly version comes included, and with the addition of the tcpdf library (see the INSTALL.txt), you can also download pdf versions of your invoices directly from Storm.

---Storm Invoice Item--
-As an addition to Storm Invoice, this module allows itemisation of Storm Invoices.

 --Storm Expense--
 Storm Expense allows the recording of expenses attached to a specific task or project, including information such as whether it is billable.